shamesjen/tp/docs/DeveloperGuide.md

 Another example is in the filter command.
 The filter command differs from the find command as the filter command is searching through the tags.
 Hence, it was vital for us to create a new PersonContainsTagPredicate class to allow the filter command to search through the tags.
-Many other examples of this exists in the different commands we have like the markattendance and markparticipation commands.
+Many other examples of this exists in the different commands we have like the mark attendance and mark participation commands.
 These commands are reflected directly onto the GUI so changes must be incorporated into the existing code seamlessly and to do that, we had to first understand the existing code before writing our own commands.

 Finally, the last and most important thing was to incorporate our new features into the existing save and load commands.
-We basically switched out the current implementation with our own implementation that saves the updated information like the assignments, participation scores, attendance and also the student (including the name, matric number, telehandle and email address).
+We basically switched out the current implementation with our own implementation that saves the updated information like the assignments, participation scores, attendance and also the student (including the name, matric number, telegram handle and email address).
 This new implementation allows us to parse all the information we want to save into a JSON file and because we created the new implementation on storing, we also created the corresponding load functions to load the saved JSON data into the application on initialisation.